vmware-tanzu/tanzu-dev-portal/content/practices/event-storming/content.md

 ![Gamestorming flow (credit: Dave Gray)](/images/practices/event-storming/step-1.png)

 1. Define “domain event” for the group:
+   {{% callout %}}

-   > Example: "A 'Domain Event' represents a state transition in the domain.
+   Example: "A 'Domain Event' represents a state transition in the domain.
 It’s expressed as a verb in the past tense, such as 'Order Placed' or 'Refund Initiated'.”
+   {{% /callout %}}

 1. Have the group "storm the business" process by writing a series of domain events on orange sticky notes, one per note.
    - Identify the beginning and end of the event storming session in order to create a sequence of events